Transfer of Shares in Case of Private Company in India

 Issue of share certificate to the transferee

-In case of transfer of share by a Private Company, after the board passes a resolution of the share transfer, the certificate can be handed over to the transferee and the name of the transferee will be on the share certificate.
+Once the board passes a resolution of the share transfer, the certificate can be handed over to the transferee.

-Transfer of Shares in Case of Private Company: Importent Points to Remember
+Transfer of Shares in Case of Private Company: Important Points to Remember

 • The gift of shares shall not be termed as non-compliant if certain formalities are not complete.